 Child trafficking is one of the most difficult crimes to investigate.
 In order to locate children sold into the sex trade, Indonesian law enforcement must be equipped to recognize the crime and respond in the most effective way possible.

-Compassion First seeks to empower Indonesian law enforcement and partner with other local entities to foster a sustainable reduction of trafficking.
-We do not fund or support American citizens traveling to Indonesia to rescue children from Indonesian brothels.
+Compassion First seeks to empower Indonesian law enforcement through professional conferences and by partnering with other local authorities to foster a sustainable reduction of trafficking.

 “One of the things that I’ve found is that Indonesians are amazingly compassionate people.
 Their law enforcement is anxious to become better at what they do.
 They are in need of a lot more resources as we continue to support their efforts to become a more effective anti-trafficking force.”

 – Retired Sgt.
 Mike Geiger, former Supervisor of the Portland Police Bureau’s Human Trafficking Unit and current Director of Compassion First Police Training

 To reduce the number of girls sold into the sex trade, nations must increase their capacity and expertise to investigate and prosecute human trafficking crimes.
 Compassion First is committed to providing needed resources through peer-to-peer partnerships that will result in more rescues of children and increased accountability for those who exploit.